codebugtools/codebug_tether/docs/installation.rst

 Setting up CodeBug
 ------------------
-In order to communicate with CodeBug over Serial USB you need to program CodeBug with ``codebug_tether.cbg`` (you can find this in the ``firmware/`` directory of this project).
+In order to communicate with CodeBug over Serial USB you need to program CodeBug with ``codebug_tether.cbg`` (`download <https://github.com/codebugtools/codebug_tether/blob/master/firmware/codebug_tether.cbg?raw=true>`_).
 To do this, plug in CodeBug via USB while holding button A --- it should appear as a USB drive --- then copy onto it the ``codebug_tether.cbg`` file.
 CodeBug is now ready to be used via Serial USB.
 Press button B to exit programming mode.

 When CodeBug is connected to a computer via USB is should now appear as a serial device (``/dev/ttyACM0`` on Linux).